Center for Prolonged Grief

 • NYSED State Board for Psychology recognizes the Center for Prolonged Grief as an approved provider of continuing education for licensed psychologists (#PSY-0150).

-Note: Non-NYS social workers, marriage and family therapists, and mental health counselors, please check with your state licensing board.
-Many states have recognized our continuing education programs as we are at a CSWE-accredited institution and part of a regionally accredited university.
+Note: Non-NYS social workers, marriage and family therapists, and mental health counselors should check with their state licensing board.
+Many states have recognized our continuing education programs, as we are at a CSWE-accredited institution and part of a regionally accredited university.

 Refund Policy